|2000: During a renovation of the house, the current owner discovered log construction underneath.|

 |An 1877 Washington County atlas shows the location of |

-the old Daniel Bovey farm near Hooker Bridge.
+the old Daniel Bovey farm near Hooker Bridge, also

 And so we three history geeks hopped into Rogers' car to find out more about a footnote in history.

 After a quick stop at the site of the old O.J.
 Smith farm/Civil War hospital on Mansfield Road near the battlefield, we drove a short distance before we made a right turn up a long, gravel lane.
 At the top of the hill, we saw a two-story brick house with a modern addition and a friendly dog.
 (See Google Earth view below.)
-In the far distance, we could barely make out the old Hooker Bridge, named for the general whose I Corps marched across it on the way to battle.
-Richard knew the owner of the farm, Marvin Diller, who sported a farmer's tan and had an interesting story to tell.
+In the far distance, we could barely make out the old Hooker Bridge (or Upper Bridge), named for the general whose I Corps marched across it on the way to battle.
+Richard knew the owner of the farm, Marvin Diller, who had an interesting story to tell.
 During renovation work on the house in 2000, he discovered a log structure beneath the brick exterior.
 He even had pictures to prove it.
 Each log was marked with Roman numerals, Diller said, which seemed odd a first.